mayank-s-vyas/EDA-Gemstone-Data-Kaggle/README.md

 # EDA-Gemstone-Data-Kaggle
-This Dataset is available on Kaggle on link https://www.kaggle.com/colearninglounge/gemstone-price-prediction<br>
+This Dataset is available on Kaggle(https://www.kaggle.com/colearninglounge/gemstone-price-prediction)<br>

 Objective : Predict Price of Gemstone using the values provided.<br>